The Bodyguard (musical): Utrecht (2023)

-On December 7, 2022, it was announced that musical would return to Utrecht for a limited run of five months, replacing the Dutch production of Tina: The Tina Turner Musical which had been playing at the Utrecht Beatrix Theater since 9 February 2020.
+On 7 December 2022, it was announced that musical would return to Utrecht for a limited run of five months, replacing the Dutch production of Tina: The Tina Turner Musical which had been playing at the Utrecht Beatrix Theater since 9 February 2020.
 Nyassa Alberta, who had been playing the lead role of Tina Turner in that production, is set to star as Rachel Marron.
 Tarikh Janssen will play Frank Farmer.
-Janssen will be the first Black actor to play the role of Farmer in a production of The Bodyguard.
+Janssen is the first Black actor to play the role of Farmer in a production of The Bodyguard.

-On January 18, 2023 it was announced that Nurlaila Karim will reprise her role as Nicki Marron from the earlier Dutch production.
+On 18 January 2023 it was announced that Nurlaila Karim will reprise her role as Nicki Marron from the earlier Dutch production.
 Juneoer Mers, who played Ike Turner opposite Nyassa Alberta in the Dutch production of Tina: The Tina Turner Musical, will play Sy Spector.
 Dieter Spileers will play Tony Scibelli, Steven Roox will play Ray Court and Marlon David Henry will play the role of the Stalker.
 Noah Blindenburg will play the role of Devaney, a gender flipped version of the Bill Devaney character.
 This marks the first time the role has been played by a woman.

+This production mostly used the same sets and wig/costume designs from the earlier Dutch production, but did include some new costumes for the characters of Rachel and Nikki that better reflected modern fashion.
+Some of the wigs were also redone to resemble more natural Afro hair styles.

-The show will have its premiere on March 24, 2022.
+The show had its premiere on 24 March 2023 and last performance on 27 August 2023.

+UK, Ireland and Europe tour (2025–present)

+A fourth UK and Ireland started on September 20, 2025, at the Alexandra Theatre in Birmingham, with Sidonie Smith as Rachel Marron and Adam Garcia as Frank Farmer.